19hours/sg-statutes/Acts/Income Tax Act.md

 (b) who was engaged in any employment, other than under articles or indentures, or carried on or exercised a trade, business, profession or vocation, during the year preceding the year of assessment.

 4\.
-Where more than one individual is entitled to claim a deduction in respect of the same child under this Schedule or the proviso to section 39(2)(e), the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.
+Where more than one individual is entitled to claim a deduction in respect of the same child under paragraph 1 or the proviso to section 39(2)(e), the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.

-5. Where a married woman, divorcee or widow has a child who is a citizen of Singapore as at 31st December of the year immediately preceding the year of assessment, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable to her only:
+5. Where a married woman, divorcee or widow maintained, in the year immediately preceding the year of assessment, a child who is a citizen of Singapore as at 31st December of that year, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable to her only:

 (a) First eligible child